Estate Planning Attorney in Everett

 In some cases, you may determine that an appropriate step to take is to arrange a trust in order to ensure that your property and assets are properly managed for your beneficiaries.
-A trust is typically managed by an individual or group known as trustees, who hold the titles to the properties or assets in order to best benefit those who you have determined to be beneficiaries of the trust, such as children, grandchildren, and other loved ones.
+A trust is typically managed by an individual or group known as trustees, who hold the titles to the properties or assets to best benefit those who you have determined to be beneficiaries of the trust, such as children, grandchildren, and other loved ones.

-By choosing to arrange a trust, you are able to take complete control over how and when your assets are distributed to the beneficiaries and can entrust the executor with maintaining your legacy in ways that a will would not necessarily make certain.
+By choosing to arrange a trust, you can take complete control over how and when your assets are distributed to the beneficiaries and can entrust the executor with maintaining your legacy in ways that a will would not necessarily make certain.
 In addition, a trust may protect certain assets or investments so that they remain productive or beneficial in a way that a will also would not be able to ensure, such as leaving a financial professional in charge of income-generating assets.
 Typically, a trust means that your beneficiaries will have access to your assets sooner than they would if you only left a will.

-Designating Power of Attorney
+Designating a Power of Attorney

 In addition to writing a will and arranging a trust, you will also need to consider who will take your power of attorney when you are no longer able to make decisions on your own.
-The person or the organization that you choose to take the power of attorney for you will have complete control over your legal concerns, so it is important that you are exceptionally clear with your expectations of their actions, and that you trust this party to act on behalf of your best interests and your beneficiaries best interests.
+The person or the organization that you choose to take the power of attorney for you will have complete control over your legal concerns, so it is important that you are exceptionally clear with your expectations of their actions, and that you trust this party to act on behalf of your best interests and your beneficiaries’ best interests.

 Determining who will have power of attorney is a step that you should take when you are of sound mind, and that their expectations are made clear when you make this decision.
-This big step is something that Ken Scheider can help you with to make sure that you are leaving your family and loved ones with the best possible support when you are no longer able to provide for them in your current capacity.
+This big step is something that Ken Schneider can help you with to make sure that you are leaving your family and loved ones with the best possible support when you are no longer able to provide for them in your current capacity.

-Why Is Estate Planning So Important?
+Why Estate Planning Is So Important

 The sooner you begin to plan your estate, the sooner you can move forward knowing that your loved ones will be taken care of as you see fit once you have moved on from this life.
 Partnering with an experienced estate planning attorney like Ken Schneider is one of the most important steps that you can take to begin this process in a painless, smooth, and trustworthy manner.

+Fill out our online form or dial (425) 215-1443 to schedule your initial consultation.
 We look forward to working with you through this critical process to ensure that your loved ones are taken care of once you are gone.